HISPlayer/MetaSpatial-SDK/quickstart-guide.md

         HISPlaybackStrategy.LOOP    // PlaybackStrategy
     )
 )
-hisPlayerManager.addStream(stream)
+hisPlayerManager.addStream(content.key, stream)
 ```

-Once the stream is created, you can use the playback control functions provided by the API, such as `hisPlayerManager.play(0)` or `hisPlayerManager.pause(0)`.

-All of these functions take the playerId as their first parameter.
+The API takes the playerId as their first parameter (`content.key` in above example).
 If an invalid Id is passed, the method will throw an error.
+Once the stream is created, you can use the playback control functions provided by the API, such as `hisPlayerManager.play(content.key)` or `hisPlayerManager.pause(content.key)`.

 ## 4. Release HISPlayer
 It is important to properly call the `hisPlayerManager.release()` method on the library before closing the application.
 This ensures that all internal resources are properly released.